rhit-netsos/netsec-public/docs/labs/lab4.md

 {:.warning}
-Before starting this experiment, make sure to delete the table from the previous experiment using `nft delete table step0`.
+Before starting this experiment, make sure to delete the table from the previous experiment using `sudo nft delete table step0`.

 In this previous experiment, the set we defined was static, i.e., we did not change any of the elements in it based on the changes in the network.
-However, in most times, you'd like to modify your rules based on observations you see abut the traffic coming into the firewall.
-So we need a way to midify our sets on the fly.
+However, in most times, we'd like to modify our rules based on observations we see abut the traffic coming into the firewall.
+So we need a way to modify our sets on the fly.

 ## Step 1: Timed entries